isomerpages/ura-lkywcp/resources/features/_posts/2021-05-05-healthy-food.md

 Beyond the health concerns, cities’ quest to provide more fresh food has sustainability and security dimensions too.
 When residents eat more locally grown healthy food, cities can cut down on the transport and packaging associated with importing processed food, minimising their carbon footprint.
 Furthermore, long food supply chains are vulnerable to disruptions.
 By nurturing a large and steady supply of local food, cities can strengthen their food security.

+> "There is no doubt that the pandemic will expose more people to food insecurity and accelerate the projected increase in the number of hungry people, unless immediate actions are taken."

 #### **Growing local**

 As cities look for ways to boost their local food production, they can learn from successful strategies.
 After the collapse of the Argentinian economy in 2001 led to widespread poverty and hunger, Rosario, the country’s third largest city, [passed an ordinance in 2002](https://www.gainhealth.org/resources/reports-and-publications/menu-actions-shape-urban-food-environments-improved-nutrition) to allow residents to grow crops on vacant public land, and to exempt landowners from paying tax on their unused sites if they let the government turn these into community agricultural plots for two years.